limitbreakinc/creator-token-contracts/README.md

 These predefined transfer security levels can be applied to collections to implement varying levels of transfer security based on the collection's requirements.

-### How To Build, Deploy, and Setup a Wrapper Creator Token (Updgrade a Prior Collection Using Staking)
+### How To Build, Deploy, and Setup a Wrapper Creator Token (Upgrade a Prior Collection Using Staking)

 1. Choose a wrapper standard (ERC721-CW, AdventureERC721-CW, or ERC1155-CW)
 2. Inherit the selected standard, for example: